wilds/angular-schema-form-dynamic-select/README.md

 * the url property defines the URL to use.
 * the optional optionsCallback can be used to add to or change the options with information known in runtime.
 * httpPost-options has a "parameter"-property, that contains the JSON that will be POST:ed to the server.

+## Statically setting the list items

+This is done by either using the JSON-schema enum-property, or by manually setting form.titleMap.

 # UI-Select
 The support for angular-ui-select was added in the 0.9.0-version, and is currently partial.